 - No waiting time for the batter to react

-You won’t be able to get enough of it – you can taste the beer.
+You won’t be able to get enough of it.
+A classic beer batter taste that everyone will love.

 - Mix with enough beer until thick and smooth (that’s about 130ml).
 That leaves plenty of beer – you know what to do.

-- For best results use Rice Bran oil.
-It has a higher burn point and doesn’t flavour the fish like Olive oil does.
-Make sure there is enough oil in the pan to get under the batter for best results.
+- For best results, we recommend using a cooking oil like rice bran oil.
+It has a higher burn point and doesn’t flavour the fish like olive oil does.
+Make sure there is enough oil in the pan to get under the batter for the best results.

 - The oil temperature needs to be hot!
-Test by dropping some batter in.
-If cooking with low temperature oils like Olive or Canola, take care!
-Don’t overload the pan as this will lower the pan temperature and affect the result.
+Test by dropping some batter in before you add your fillets/protein.
+If cooking with low-temperature oils like olive or canola, take care!
+Don’t overload the pan as this will lower the overall temperature and affect the result.

-- A non-stick fry pan is ideal.
-For cast iron fry pans you will have to use more oil, get the pan very hot and move the battered fish around slightly when you first place it in the pan to get the oil under it.
+- A non-stick frying pan is ideal.
+For cast iron frying pans you will have to use more oil; get the pan very hot and move the battered fish around slightly when you first place it in the pan to get the oil under it.

-- Cut the fish into pieces.
-They cook better, are easier to manage and kids love them.
+- Cut your fish into pieces.
+It will cook better this way and are easier to manage.

-- Beer is now an ingredient!
-So experiment with different beers and send us your feedback!
+- You can use any beer you like!
+Experiment with different beers and send us your feedback!